-So why are they so deeply-rooted with the JDM car scene?
-Back in the day, Bosozoku gangsters would steal these subway handles and attach them to heavily modified cars in order to show rebellion and disrespect to authority.
+So why are they so deeply-rooted with the Japanese car scene?
+Back in the day, Bōsōzoku gangsters would steal these grab handles and hang them off the rear bumpers of heavily modified cars in order to show rebellion and disrespect to authority.
 Uphold this Japanese tradition with our premium JDM Tsurikawa!